UPDATED OCTOBER 2016 – My actual packing list for full-time travel!

 I also usually leave behind the following:

-- Toiletry Case (I use a mesh bag instead to save space)
+- Toiletry Case (I use a mesh bag with fewer items)

 - USB Hard Drive (usually)